Patashu/ClipboardSensor/README.md

-ClipboardSensor is an application that beeps at you when copying to clipboard succeeds or fails.
+ClipboardSensor is a Windows application that beeps at you when copying to clipboard succeeds or fails.

 Specifically it plays one of the following sound effects: